Why Study History?

 The two A Level History (Modern and Early Modern) courses provide an opportunity to study either:

-• Spain in the Age of Discovery, 1469-1598; The English Revolution, 1625-1660; and coursework on Louis XIII and Louis XIV of France, 1610-1715 (Early Modern History - AQA)
+or - Spain in the Age of Discovery, 1469-1598; The English Revolution, 1625-1660; and coursework on Aspects of French History - Absolutism, Royal ministers, the French nobility, the Huguenots 1610-1715 (Early Modern History - AQA)

 Why Study History at Worcester Sixth Form College?